-I want to welcome you to the Faculty of Religious Studies (FRS), a community of scholars and students engaged in research, teaching and studying the disciplines of Philosophy and Theology, together with other necessary, ancillary disciplines.
-Traditionally our fields of study were referred to as the Handmaid and the Queen of the Sciences and here, at the University of St Joseph, we can proudly claim our place at the heart of the academic work and mission of this Catholic University.
+The Faculty of Religious Studies (FRS) is a community of scholars and students engaged in research, teaching and studying the disciplines of Philosophy and Theology, together with other necessary, ancillary disciplines.
+Traditionally, our fields of study were referred to as the Handmaid and the Queen of the Sciences and here, at the University of Saint Joseph, we can proudly claim our place at the heart of the academic work and mission of this Catholic University.

 Two giants of Catholic philosophy and theology give us our basic orientation.
-St Thomas Aquinas, the great Dominican theologian, also described as Doctor humanitatis (the teacher in humanity), teaches us that human nature is in itself open and good.
-Man has, in his nature a capacity for God; he is naturally capax Dei.
-St Augustine, the other guide, is often called the teacher of grace, Doctor gratiae, he reminds us that we long to know God in the depths of our hearts and we cannot be at rest until we do.
+St Thomas Aquinas, the great Dominican theologian, teaches us that human nature is created with the capacity to know and love God; he is naturally capax Dei.
+St Augustine, the other guide, is often called the teacher of grace, doctor gratia.
+He reminds us that we long to know God in the depths of our hearts and we cannot be at rest until we do.
 Created to live in communion with his Creator each human being is a free and intelligent individual, integrated in the community with his own duties and rights; he is the connecting link between the two great spheres of reality – the material and the spiritual – and he fully belongs to both.
 Accordingly, wherever there is human life, there is religion.